SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 Function Type
 -------------

-A function type represents the type of a function, method, or closure and consists of a parameter and return type separated by an arrow (``->``):
+A :newTerm:`function type` represents the type of a function, method, or closure and consists of a parameter and return type separated by an arrow (``->``):

 .. syntax-outline::